Annual Budget Process for Minneapolis

 The City has a five-year capital improvement plan.
 The departments prepare and modify capital improvement proposals on annual basis.
 Finance, CPED, and the Capital Long-range Improvements Committee (CLIC) review capital improvement proposals of the departments.
 CLIC is the citizen advisory committee to the Mayor and the City Council on capital programming.

 The City engages in citywide strategic planning every four years to develop citywide goals and strategic directions.
 These citywide goals and strategic directions set guidelines for each department to develop its business plan.
-Early in 2014, the elected officials and department leadership participated in sessions aimed at setting a future direction for the City within the financial parameters anticipated.
-As a result of the decisions arrived at in these sessions, a new vision, five-year goals, and strategic directions were adopted.
+Early in the year, elected officials and department leadership participate in sessions aimed at setting a future direction for the City within the financial parameters anticipated.
+As a result of the decisions arrived at in these sessions, a new vision, five-year goals, and strategic directions are adopted.

 Operating budget development